 The usually quiet Sakura usually only gets all fidgety when it comes to Tohru.
 Unexpectedly worked up by a shounen manga, sparks begin to fly when Sakura runs into the equally quiet Yanagi, who is also a shounen manga fanboy.

-Unfortunately, anime fans will have to wait until the Horimiya Season 2 release date to watch what happens next.
+Unfortunately, anime fans will either need to pick up the manga or wait until Horimiya OVA episodes release to watch what happens next.
 Stay tuned!